hvdb/simple-aznpmrcs/README.md

 Examples:

 Easiest:
-`npx -y simple-aznmprcs create feed-name`
+`simple-aznmprcs create feed-name`
 - This will generate an NPMRC with feed-name, the azure details are retrieved from package.json and current directory name is used as name.

 More detailed:
-`npx -y simple-aznpmrcs create npm-feed henkvandenbrink kitchensink myNpmrc`
+`simple-aznpmrcs create npm-feed henkvandenbrink kitchensink myNpmrc`
 - Here all options are provided and will be used.

 ### Switch

 When you have create one or more npmrcs you can easily switch:

-`npx -y simple-aznpmrcs example-npmrc`
+`simple-aznpmrcs example-npmrc`

 Or if you created the NPMRC with the name of the directory:
-`npx -t simple-aznpmrcs`
+`simple-aznpmrcs`

 ### Use

 When issuing the `use` command a list of all available NPMRC' are shown and you can select one.

-`npx -y simple-aznpmrcs use`
+`simple-aznpmrcs use`

 ### Update